 Once a year, ProSiebenSat.1 and other partners award the FIRST STEPS prize for up-and-coming young filmmakers to outstanding graduation films.
 ProSiebenSat.1 Group uses its particular significance as a film production and distribution company to promote young, creative filmmakers and facilitate their entry into the media and film industry.
 FIRST STEPS was founded as a private initiative of the film industry by the producers Bernd Eichinger and Nico Hofmann and is considered the most prestigious award of its kind in Germany, Austria and Switzerland.
 The award, with prize money totaling EUR 115,000, was presented for the 21st time on September 14, 2019, at Holzmarkt, Berlin.
 Four juries award prizes in a total of nine categories to directors, producers, cinematographers and screenwriters of short, medium-length and full-length feature films, documentaries and commercials, as well as to up-and-coming actors.
 Since 2012, the NO FEAR Award has also been presented to young producers who have shown particular courage in the execution of difficult subject matter.
 This year, Andrea Hohnen, former artistic director of FIRST STEPS, was also awarded the honorary prize for her many years of work.
 The award, with prize money totaling EUR 115,000, was presented for the 20th time on September 9, 2019, at Stage Theater des Westens, Berlin.

-Under the slogan “Writing for the general public”, FIRST STEPS invited together with its partners 14 participants with nine projects to the SevenPictures Film GmbH premises in Berlin on March, 22 and 23, 2019.
-After the keynote held by Stefan Gärtner and Verena Schilling from SevenPictures and a group discussion on “Telling stories for the general public”, the panels of experts started, in which the participants received new impulses.
-Following the pitch of the individual projects, the jury – Solveig Willkommen (ProSiebenSat.1 TV Deutschland), Steffi Ackermann (Warner Bros.) and Sebastian Werninger (UFA Fiction) – selected the three winners, who received exposé contracts.
+Under the slogan “Writing for the general public”, FIRST STEPS and its partners invited 14 participants with nine projects to the premises of SevenPictures Film GmbH in Berlin on March 22 and 23, 2019.
+After a keynote lecture by Stefan Gärtner and Verena Schilling from SevenPictures and a group discussion on “Narrating for the general public”, the panels of experts began, in which the participants received new impulses.
+Following the pitch of the individual projects, the jury – Solveig Willkommen (ProSiebenSat.1 TV Deutschland), Steffi Ackermann (Warner Bros.) and Sebastian Werninger (UFA Fiction) – finally chose the three winners, who were happy to receive exposé contracts.

 promotion of young talent in film